MartaKliuchnik/hospital-appointment-scheduler/README.md

 The request body should contain the following parameter:

-- client_id: The ID of the client for whom appointments are to be retrieved.
+- clientId: The ID of the client for whom appointments are to be retrieved.

 **Example Request**